Henry Lowengard (he/his) is a programmer/developer residing in Kingston NY.

 - Here's a nice interview with me on "Techtonic", April 9, 2018, WFMU-FM.
 There are lots of links in the playlist!

 Radio Interview by Mark Hurst, "Techtonic" April 9, 2018, WFMU-FM.

 - Here's a lecture on AUMI (mostly) that I gave at the Hudson Valley Tech Meetup in July, 2017.

 HV Tech Meetup (on Favebook video)

-- Here's a profile about me on Creatives MX:
+- Here's a profile about me on the now defunct Creatives MX:

 TL;DR if your business is not involved with remediating effects, repairing infrastructure, resettling, evacuating, healing, or educating people because of the Climate Crisis, I probably won't want to work there.
 We in tech are uniquely positioned to work on technical AND cultural solutions to keep the life on Earth sustainable.